HypothesisWorks/hypothesis/hypothesis-python/docs/django.rst

 On the subject of ``MultiValueField``
 =====================================

-Django forms feature the :class:`~django:django.forms.fields.MultiValueField` which allows for several fields to be combined under a single named field, the default example of this is the :class:`~django:django.forms.fields.SplitDateTimeField`.
+Django forms feature the :class:`~django:django.forms.MultiValueField` which allows for several fields to be combined under a single named field, the default example of this is the :class:`~django:django.forms.SplitDateTimeField`.

 .. code:: python